alter/rb-dyndns/README.md

 This is software complex from 2 applications:
-1. TCP Server which gets request for update from clients and updates IPs in sqlite database.
+1. TCP Server which gets request for update from clients and updates IPs in sqlite database. request for update - it's just a simple key(hex 32 bits)
 2. Bind zone updater which gets records from sqlite database, updates A zones and serials in zone file and makes "rndc reload"

 = Installation =